carpentries/instructor-training/episodes/11-load.md

 >     or from another lesson you have taught recently.
 > 2. Replace 2-3 pieces of the code with a blank.
 > 3. Write a question to test the student's ability to correctly fill in that blank.
+> 4. Take 10 minutes for this exercise.
-> 4. Paste your faded example in the Etherpad.
+> 5. Paste your faded example in the Etherpad.
 {: .challenge}

 ## Parsons Problems